|

 the same size.
 Spooky.
 The finishing touch came when my optometrist supplied me with a pair of glasses similar in style to

 those worn by Harry.
 I now had the Blackstone look.
-Bill Smith also recruited Ron Anderson to assist and most importantly, Melanie Cramer to be the “victim.”

 |